HEnquist/camilladsp/README.md

 ```
 The `length` setting is optional.
 It is used to extend the number of coefficients past the ones given in `values`.
 The added coefficients are all zeroes.
 This is intended to provide an easy way to evaluating the CPU load for different filter lengths.

+For testing purposes the entire "parameters" block can be left out (or commented out with a # at the start of each line).
+This then becomes a dummy filter that does not affect the signal.

+#### Coefficients from Wav-file

+Supplying the coefficients as `.wav` file is the most conveient method.
+The `Wav` type takes only one parameter `channel`.
+This is used to select which channel of a multi-channel file to load.
+For a standard stereo file, the left track is channel 0, and the right is channel 1.
+This parameter is optional and defaults to 0 if left out.

+#### Coefficient Raw (headerless) data file

+To load coefficients from a raw file, use the `Raw` type.
+This is also used to load coefficients from text files.
+Raw files are often saved with a `.dbl`, `.raw`, or `.pcm` ending.
+The lack of a header means that the files doesn't contain any information about data format etc. CamillaDSP supports loading coefficients from such files that contain a single channel only (stereo files are not supported), in all the most common sample formats.
-The File type supports two additional optional parameters, for advanced handling of raw files and text files with headers:
+The `Raw` type supports two additional optional parameters, for advanced handling of raw files and text files with headers:
 * `skip_bytes_lines`: Number of bytes (for raw files) or lines (for text) to skip at the beginning of the file.
 This can be used to skip over a header.
 Leaving it out or setting to zero means no bytes or lines are skipped.
 * `read_bytes_lines`: Read only up until the specified number of bytes (for raw files) or lines (for text).
 Leave it out to read until the end of the file.

-The `Wav` type takes only one parameter `channel`.
-This is used to select which channel of a multi-channel file to load.
-For a standard stereo file, the left track is channel 0, and the right is channel 1.
-This parameter is optional and defaults to 0 if left out.

-For testing purposes the entire "parameters" block can be left out (or commented out with a # at the start of each line).
-This then becomes a dummy filter that does not affect the signal.

-#### Coefficient data formats

-The filter coefficients must be provided either as text, or as raw samples.
-Wav-files are not supported, and each file can only hold one channel.
+The filter coefficients can be provided either as text, or as raw samples.
+Each file can only hold one channel.
 The "format" parameter can be omitted, in which case it's assumed that the format is TEXT.
 This format is a simple text file with one value per row:
 ```
 -0.000021